SmogDr/edar_coursebook/docs/03-rprog2.md

 in R:

 1. Identify the location of the data.
 If it's on your computer, which directory?
-If it's online, what's the link?
+If it's online, what link?
 2. Read data into R (e.g., using a function like `read_delim()` or `read_csv()`
 from the `readr` package) using the file path you figured out in step 1
 3. Check to make sure the data came in correctly using functions like `dim()`, `head()`, `tail()`, `str()`, and/or `glimpse()`.